djcooke/compendium/pages/knowledge.md

 same upper limit for a given floorset, but this is unverified.
 The Pomander of Flight causes each kill to count double toward activation.

+The random kill counts seem to follow a roughly normal distribution, such that numbers in the middle of the range are more common than the low or high ends.
+PotD/HoH are very slightly biased toward lower kill counts.

 Killing all enemies on a floor will instantly unlock both Cairns, regardless of the number of kills originally required.
 If you kill all enemies and the Cairns don't unlock, then either a new enemy spawned before you got the last